-1. Project Detai s Project Name: Haweswater Aqueduct Resilience Programme - Proposed Ribble Crossing Project Number: B27070CT Written: Fleur Wilson Senior Ecologist.
+Project Name: Haweswater Aqueduct Resilience Programme - Proposed Ribble Crossing Project Number: B27070CT Written: Fleur Wilson Senior Ecologist.
 Approved: Val Gateley, Principal Ecologist Report reference: 7478.02.063 Date: 01/03/2020 2.
-Project Draw ngs · G7478.02.104 - Ribble Crossing, Phase 1 Habitat Survey 3.
-Ecology Surveys Surveyors: Fleur Wilson Survey date(s): 15 th / 16 th December 2020 Survey Method: Target Notes were recorded following Extended Phase 1 habitat survey methods in JNCC and CIEEM Guidelines. methods in line with Weather Conditions: Variety of weather conditions were encountered during the survey work.
-None of the conditions were adverse enough to impact negatively on the completion of the survey work.
-Limitations to the survey:The Phase 1 habitat survey was undertaken outside the optimal survey season of late April to ear October.
+Project Draw ings • G7478.02.104 - Ribble Crossing, Phase 1 Habitat Survey 3.
+Ecology Surve eys Surveyors: Fleur Wilson Survey date(s): 15 th / 16 th December 2020 ember 2020 Survey Method: Target Notes were recorded following Extended Phase 1 habitat survey methods in line with JNCC and CIEEM Guidelines.
+Weather Conditions: eather conditions were encountered during the survey work.
+None of the conditions be enough to impact negatively on the completion of the survey work.
+Limitations to the survey: The Phase 1 habitat survey was undertaken outside the optimal survey season of late April to early October.
 Flora is in suboptimal condition for identification outside this season.
-However, wit the majority of the site comprising habitats of relatively low ecological value, the seasonab constraints are not considered to significant limit the survey results.Additionally, the assessment area was extended slightly after the site visit took place and as suc an additional area to the east of the site that was not walked.
-The habitats were mapped fro aerial imagery and knowledge of the existing habitat in the same field, within the surveyed are is season.
-However, with cal value, the seasonable sit took place and as such, bitats were mapped from within the surveyed area.
-4. Target Notes Not walking this small section of the site is n assessment of the habitats.
+However, with the majority of the site comprising habitats of relatively low ecological value, the seasonable constraints are not considered to significant limit the survey results.
+Additionally, the assessment area was extended slightly after the site visit took place and as such, an additional area to the east of the site that was not walked.
+The habitats were mapped from aerial imagery and knowledge of the existing habitat in the same field, within the surveyed area.
+Not walking this small section of the site is not considered to have an impact on the overall 4.
+Target Notes assessment of the habitats.